The new NIS2 directive on cyber security: what does it mean for Belgian companies?

 Every member state designates a number of authorities that will exercise supervision.
 In Belgium, the monitoring bodies will be, among others, the CCB (Centre for Cyber Security) and the BIPT (Belgian Institute for postal services and Telecommunication).
 Organizations that fail to comply to the regulations set forth by NIS2, are subject to a number of possible sanctions, such as:

 Administrative sanctions may add up to a maximum of 10 million euros for so-called essential entities (2% of global revenue) and 7 million euros for important entities (1,4% of global revenue).

 How can BowTie Security help you to comply with NIS2?

 On your way to become NIS2-compliant, but unsure how to get to your goal?
 The cyber security experts at BowTie Security can inform you and assist you in every step you take.
 Together with a number of our specialized IT-partners within De Cronos Group, we will look at what needs to be done and we’ll draft made-to-measure solutions and successful action plans.

 Want to learn more about cyber security, NIS2 and creating a safe digital environment?
-Join our webinar on the 16th of March 2023, and discover what the new European directives on cyber security means for your organization.
+Subscribe for our webinar, and discover what the new European directives on cyber security means for your organization.